Sprinkler Irrigation Method

 3. Borders, field channels, etc. does not require, so a lot of lands area is available for cropping.

 4. Erosion of soil can be controlled (as surface runoff is eliminated) by using sprinkler irrigation.

 5. There is no need for land preparation, so labour costs are much lower.

 6. This type of irrigation method is beneficial for seedling and plants which are very young.

 7. In sprinkler irrigation method, the time and amount of use of fertilizer can be better controlled.

 8. This irrigation system is especially adaptable to more humid regions.

 Disadvantages of Sprinkler Irrigation

-1. Under the windy conditions and high temperatures, the efficiency of water distribution and water application is less.
+1. Under the windy conditions, the efficiency of water distribution and water application is less.